 - A. Include information about the customer/sponsor involved. - This project is aimed at satisfying the needs of those groups who oversee the training of Radiological Control Technicians.
 Examples include the training managers at facilities such as Argonne National Labs, Fermi Lab, etc. Also, the U.S. Department of Energy produces and distributes training material, which our product could be a part of.
-Our content advisor, Professor Laurence Friedman, has first hand experience with the training programs. - B. Provide information about the user problem(s) the project is facing. - Currently, to become certified as a Radiological Control Technician (RCT), an individual must pass a comprehensive exam, which includes an oral exam.
+Our content advisor, Professor Laurence Friedman, has first hand experience with the training programs. - B. Provide information about the user problem(s) the project is facing.

+• Currently, to become certified as a Radiological Control Technician (RCT), an individual must pass a comprehensive exam, which includes an oral exam.
 A scenario is relayed and the RCT must solve the problem and verbally explain his decisions.
 The only way to practice for this oral exam is to assemble a group of supervisors and administer a mock oral exam.
-Our simulation is meant to replace that mock exam. - C. Present information about the technology or science involved or potentially involved in addressing the problem(s). - The simulation is programmed in Flash, which is a popular language for interactive programs.
-Also, it deals with many components of health physics, such as radioactive materials and their properties, and the equipment used by RCT's. - D. Offer information on the historical success or failure of previous attempts in addressing the problem(s). - There are no significant programs available to assist potential RCT's with their training, aside from the mock oral exams.
+Our simulation is meant to replace that mock exam.

+C. Present information about the technology or science involved or potentially involved in addressing the problem(s).

+• The simulation is programmed in Flash, which is a popular language for interactive programs.
+Also, it deals with many components of health physics, such as radioactive materials and their properties, and the equipment used by RCT's.

+D. Offer information on the historical success or failure of previous attempts in addressing the problem(s).

+• There are no significant programs available to assist potential RCT's with their training, aside from the mock oral exams.
 This lack of materials is the reason for our project.
-Our efforts during the Spring 2007 semester, including the testing of our prototype simulator, showed great promise, and received positive feedback from our volunteer testers.
-During the Fall 2007 semester our team developed a training simulation and again received promising results for the future of our product. - E. Include any ethical, moral, cultural or scientific issues that may be involved to investigate the problem(s).
+The scenario completed in Spring 2008 received overwhelming positive feedback from various usability testers.

+E. Include any ethical, moral, cultural or scientific issues that may be involved to investigate the problem(s).

-- The simulation must be as true as possible, if it will be utilized to train RCT's for their certification exam.
-Also, the simulation cannot place any unnecessary strain on the user, which didn't surface as a problem during our usability testing. - F. Provide information about the business or societal costs of the problem(s). - National laboratories such as Argonne have training programs that cost their organizations money.
-This training simulation would help to cut the costs that might be incurred by holding a full mock oral exam. - G. Offer details on the proposed implementation outline for any practical solutions developed by the project team. - The project team plans to have a CD at the end of the semester that includes the game that can be marketed to RCT's being trained.
-In order to have a finished product at the end of the semester, we plan to order cases and make enough copies of the game to distribute. - H. Include research about similar solutions or literature search results. - There are no other similar solutions on the market for those training to be RCT's.
+• The simulation must be as true as possible, if it will be utilized to train RCT's for their certification exam.
+Also, the simulation cannot place any unnecessary strain on the user, which didn't surface as a problem during our usability testing.

+F. Provide information about the business or societal costs of the problem(s).

+• National laboratories such as Argonne have training programs that cost their organizations money.
+This training simulation would help to cut the costs that might be incurred by holding a full mock oral exam.

+G. Offer details on the proposed implementation outline for any practical solutions developed by the project team.

+\cdot The project team plans to have a CD at the end of the semester that includes the game that can be marketed to RCT's being trained.
+In order to have a finished product at the end of the semester, we plan to order cases and make enough copies of the game to distribute.

+H. Include research about similar solutions or literature search results.

+• There are no other similar solutions on the market for those training to be RCT's.
 The U.S. Department of Energy distributes training material, but there is nothing to help the prospective RCT train through any real life sort of examples.